-Our Holiday Tipping Guide, which suggested New Yorkers tip their porters $20-$30 (vs. $25-$150 for doormen), sparked anger in one Manhattan porter, who says it is unfair that people in his field are tipped less than some other building employees during the holidays.
+Years ago, our then-Annual Holiday Tipping Guide, which suggested New Yorkers tip their porters $20 to $30 (vs. $25 to $150 for doormen), sparked anger in one Manhattan porter, who says it is unfair that people in his field are tipped less than some other building employees during the holidays.

 In my building, doormen, concierges and porters all have the same starting salary, but when it comes to holiday tips, they get double or triple what we get.

-In the building I work in -- which has 330 units -- porters and handymen make an average of $2,000-$3,000 in tips during the holidays.
+In the building I work in, which has 330 units, porters and handymen make an average of $2,000 to $3,000 in tips during the holidays.
 I know one doorman last year who made $8,000 and change and another who made $9,000.
 It’s usually between $7,000 and $9,000.
 I’ll put it this way: A porter who was there for two years made three times less than a doorman who had been there for four months.

-I'll tell you what happened today: A woman needed an old mattress taken out before her new mattress could be brought in.
+I'll tell you what happened recently: A woman needed an old mattress taken out before her new mattress could be brought in.
 The concierge agreed to it, but he can't leave the lobby.
 So who do you think did it for her?
-The porters of course.
+The porters, of course.

 We also get rid of the garbage and recycling, and we clean the elevators.
 Any vomit that the residents left on their crazy nights out?
 We clean that.
 We vacuum the floors, hose out front, clean the lounges and the gym.
 Anything that needs to be cleaned, basically, we take care of it.
 But we also do a lot of stuff outside of that.

 When a tenant gets too drunk and passes out outside their apartment, we pick them up and put them back inside their apartment.
 We don't say anything when we see them the next day.
-You know how many times we find wallets/credit cards?
+You know how many times we find wallets and credit cards?

 If I was to compare this situation to anything, it would be a play.
 When you go to a Broadway play, you see the actors.
 You don’t see the directors, the producers, the lighting people.
 The actors couldn’t do what they do without those people, but the actors get the applause.
 Nobody sees who’s behind it all.
 We're the people behind the scenes.
 They get the applause, we don't.